Published: Feb 20, 2020

 Hermes debuted its ultimate luxury statement, in the form of the Birkin handbag in 1982, after a famous encounter between then Hermes CEO Jean-Louis Dumas and ultra-famous Hollywood star Jane Birkin, on a flight from Paris to London.
 Birkin handbags range in price from the basic models, which start around $7,000-8,000, all the way to the premium, exotic crocodile skins which can command up to $300,000.

 Let’s start with the first glance.
-Both the Kelly and Birkin handbags look exquisite from a distance, with elegant, crisp lines and luxurious, unmistakable silhouettes.
+Both the Kelly and Birkin handbags look exquisite, with elegant, crisp lines and luxurious, unmistakable silhouettes.
 The Kelly comes in two forms: the Retourne and the Sellier.
 These differ in the type of stitching giving each bag its distinct stance.

 The Retourne has its stitches on the inside of the bag, which provides a seamless look and softer qualities.
 Interior stitching also means a lack of rigidity, which is why the Retourne can slouch once placed upright.